ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 If the identity provider was not provided a relogin key it must challenge the agent with a grant challenge.
 This is to ensure the user is aware the agent is seeking access to their secure information in an untrusted environment like a website.
 If a relogin key was provided the "encryption passphrase upon grant proof" can be provided immediately without a grant challenge since the only way an agent could have obtained that is upon a providing previous proof.

+If the "lockbox passphrase ID" is specified but the "twice encrypted lockbox passphrase" is not set, that means the identiy was not trusted to hold the lockbox passphrase even though it was told one exists.
+This requires the client application login with an alternative identity that was trusted to hold the lockbox passphrase to obtain the lockbox passphrase.
+The lockbox passphrase must be known by at least one identity if lockbox access is to be shared between applications.

 ### Example

     {